unibe-geodata-modelling/2019-atmoswing-external-optimization/README.md

 be pointed out.
 The optimal vector of the five input parameters for the xml file related to this CRPS minimum is: Analogs_number = 15.160468743, x_min = -3.75, x_points_nb = 12, y_min
 = 41.25, y_points_nb = 9.
 While there were five possible values for parameter 1 estimated to
-be possible for the same CRPS minimum, what is visible in Figure 8.
+be possible for the same CRPS minimum.